A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Schematic layout of the collider

 \subsection{Beam-delivery systems}

 The HALHF beam-delivery system (BDS) is, unsurprisingly, highly asymmetrical.
 It is modelled here on that for the ILC, which is designed for the same energy (500~GeV).
-No detailed design is attempted; it is assumed that modifications to the general principles of the ILC design can be made at a later stage to produce the beta functions in Table~\ref{tab:1}.
+A detailed design is beyond the scope of this paper; it is assumed that modifications to the general principles of the ILC design can be made at a later stage to produce the beta functions in Table~\ref{tab:1}.

 Clearly, the HALHF positron BDS will be much shorter than that of ILC.
-According to the prescription of Raimondi and Seryi~\cite{Raimondi_PRL_2001}, the BDS length scales with energy somewhere between $E^{2/5}$ and $E^{7/10}$, depending on assumptions as to how the normalised emittance changes with energy.
+According to the prescription of Raimondi and Seryi~\cite{Raimondi_PRL_2001}, the final-focus part of the BDS length scales with energy somewhere between $E^{2/5}$ and $E^{7/10}$, depending on assumptions as to how the normalised emittance changes with energy.
+Other parts of the BDS scale proportional to energy or even the square of the energy~\cite{White_BDS}.
 Each arm of the ILC BDS, which was designed to be upgraded to 500~GeV beams without changes in length, is around 2.25~km long.
 Applying the scaling mentioned above implies that the HALHF positron BDS would be 320--740~m.
-Scaling by such a large factor is unreliable and a dedicated design should be carried out.
-However, such a design is beyond the scope of this paper, so we scale the ILC lengths by $\sqrt E$, resulting in a positron BDS of 0.56~km.
+We emphasise that scaling by such a large factor is unreliable and a dedicated design should be carried out, but also that the effects of the uncertainty in the scaling on the overall cost and footprint of HALHF are negligible.
+For definiteness, we assume thatthe ILC lengths are scaled by $\sqrt E$, resulting in a positron BDS of 0.56~km.
 Since the positrons must be turned around to collide with the electrons at the interaction point, a turn-around loop is required, which can in large part be combined with the positron BDS.
-Finally, we note that the electron BDS must stretch the electron bunch from the short bunch length used in the PWFA stages (9~{\murm}m rms) to that required at the interaction point (75~{\murm}m rms).
+Finally, we note that the electron BDS must stretch the electron bunch from the short bunch length used in the PWFA stages (18~{\murm}m rms) to that required at the interaction point (75~{\murm}m rms).
 This decompression can be carried out within the long magnetic chicane used for energy-collimation in the BDS.
 From these estimates, it can be seen that the electron BDS is in fact the driver for the total length of the HALHF facility.
 This strongly motivates further research into more compact beam-delivery systems.

 \thesection{\Roman{section}}